 Henry shushed me the next time I tried to talk and then rose to his feet.
 “We need to get you out of these clothes.”
-He strode from the sitting room into my bedroom.
+He strode into my bedroom.
 “Can you stand?”

 Could I?
 I didn’t know.
 I couldn’t even form complete sentences right now.
 Standing would take a monumental effort.

 In answer, I forced myself to nod.
 Forced my eyes to see the room spread out in front of me instead of an endless loop of Haydar killing one man after another.

 Oh, God.
 There’d been a hundred witnesses to that too.
 Forget about the gossip rags.
 Every newspaper in the city would have a field day with this.
 There was no avoiding a scandal now.

 My head swam as Henry loosened his hold on me and my feet swung toward the floor.
 I could barely feel them beneath me.
 My body was quickly becoming as numb as it was cold.
 I stumbled, and he tightened an arm around my shoulders, bracing me up.

 “Gloves first,” he said.

 I closed my eyes and held my hands out.
 I had studiously avoided looking down at myself.
 The reminder of what I’d done was there waiting for me.
 Bad enough that I could feel arterial spray tightening my skin as it dried.
 Looking at it might tip me toward the breaking point.